Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.5/getting-started/download.md

 <script src="{{ site.cdn.js }}" integrity="{{ site.cdn.js_hash }}" crossorigin="anonymous"></script>
 {% endhighlight %}

-If you're using our compiled JavaScript, don't forget to include CDN versions of jQuery and Popper.js before it.
+If you're using our compiled JavaScript, don't forget to include jQuery and Popper.js, via a CDN preferably, before our JS.

 {% highlight html %}
 <!-- In your <head> -->